IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 public deleteRow(rowId: number){
 }

-public formatTitlecase(value: string) {;
+public formatTitleCase(value: string) {;
 }
 ```

 <!-- Angular -->

 When changing data through the **cell template** using `ngModel`, you need to call the appropriate API methods to make sure the value is correctly updated in the Angular grid's underlying data collection.
-In the snippet above, the `ngModelChange` call passes through the grid's [editing API](../_shared/cell-editing.md#editing-through-api) and goes through the grid's editing pipeline, properly triggering [transactions](batch-editing.md)(if applicable) and handling of [summaries](../_shared/summaries.md), [selection](../_shared/selection.md), etc. However, this `ngModelChange` will fire every time the value of the cell changes, not just when the user is done editing, resulting in a lot more API calls.
+In the snippet above, the `ngModelChange` call passes through the grid's [editing API](cell-editing.md#editing-through-api) and goes through the grid's editing pipeline, properly triggering [transactions](batch-editing.md)(if applicable) and handling of [summaries](summaries.md), [selection](selection.md), etc. However, this `ngModelChange` will fire every time the value of the cell changes, not just when the user is done editing, resulting in a lot more API calls.

 <!-- end: Angular -->